Beer Events and Pliny the Younger Release

 Sonoma County now has more than two dozen operating breweries, with more opening on a regular basis.
-The internationally famous Russian River Brewing Company in Santa Rosa, for example, debuted a terrific new, 195-seat brewpub this past October 2018 (see more detail below).
+The internationally famous Russian River Brewing Company in Santa Rosa, for example, debuted a terrific new, 195-seat brewpub in Windsor in October 2018 (see more details below).

 OUR PLINY IS PRECIOUS